guisaliba/brain/Notes/Programming/Desenvolvimento/Front-end/Svelte/Svelte x React, the Virtual DOM.md

 Even with `shouldComponentUpdate`, updating your entire app's virtual DOM in one go is a lot of work.
 A while back, the React team introduced something called React Fiber which allows the update to be broken into smaller chunks.
 This means (among other things) that updates don't block the main thread for long periods of time, though it doesn't reduce the total amount of work or the time an update takes.

-## Where does the overhead come from?[permalink](https://svelte.dev/blog/virtual-dom-is-pure-overhead#where-does-the-overhead-come-from)
+## Where does the overhead come from?

 Most obviously, [diffing isn't free](https://twitter.com/pcwalton/status/1015694528857047040).
 You can't apply changes to the real DOM without first comparing the new virtual DOM with the previous snapshot.
 To take the earlier `HelloMessage` example, suppose the `name` prop changed from 'world' to 'everybody'.